oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 (1)  The client initiates the flow by directing the resource owner's
      user-agent to the authorization endpoint.
-The client includes its client identifier, requested scope, local state, code challenge, and a redirection URI to which the authorization server will send the user-agent back once access is granted (or denied).
+The client includes its client identifier, requested scope, local state, PKCE code challenge, and a redirection URI to which the authorization server will send the user-agent back once access is granted (or denied).